-MA 3.416 CNC: Special Projects
+MA 3.416 CNC: SPECIAL PROJECTS

-(2-6 class brs/wk, 1-3 variable credit) Sp
+(1-3 variable credit)

-Provides advanced computer numerical control (CNC) training.
+Provides advanced computer numerical contron (CNC) training.
 Students will have some design responsibilities as well as design for manufacturing responsibilities as they complete projects.
 Careful planning, good machining practices, economic/business concerns, documentation and safety will be emphasized.
-Prerequisite: MA 3.420 CNC: Mill, MA 3.421 CNC: Lathe, MA 3.427 Introduction to Solid Design Manufacturing, MA 3.427 Solid Works I

-MA 3.420 CNC: Mill
+MA 3.420 CNC: MILL

 Provides training in the operation and part programming of the modern vertical machining center.
 Students learn safe manufacturing methods by completing a series of assignments using one of two Haas vertical machining centers.
-Students will gain experience reading, writing and editing part programs using industry standard G and M code programming.
+Students will gain experience reading, writing and editing part programs using industry standard G & M code programming.

-MA 3.421 CNC: Lathe
+MA 3.421 CNC: LATHE

 Introduces students to a modern CNC turning center and part programming using industry standard ISO/EIA machine code for the Fanuc controller.
 Students turn aluminum parts to specifications on a Hitachi Seiki CNC Lathe.
 Safety procedures are emphasized.
 Prepares students for mastery of the two axis lathe coordinate plane.
-Prerequisite: MA 3.396 Manufacturing Processes I or instructor's approval.

-MA 3.427 SolidWorks I
+MA 3.427 SOLIDWORKS I

-Provides advanced training and learning experiences in SolidWorks mechanical design automation application software.
+This introductory course provides training and learning experiences in Solid Works mechanical design automation application software.
 This software makes it possible for designers to quickly sketch out ideas, experiment with features and dimensions, and produce models and detailed drawings.

-MA 3.428 SolidWorks II
+MA 3.428 SOLIDWORKS II

-Provides advanced training and learning experiences in SolidWorks mechanical design automation application software.
+Provides advanced training and learning experiences in Solid Works mechanical design automation application software.
 This software makes it possible for designers to quickly sketch out ideas, experiment with features and dimensions, and produce models and detailed drawings.
-This course is the second in the series.
-Prerequisite: MA 3.427 SolidWorks I
+This course is the second in the series

-MA 3.431 Basic Print Reading: Metals
+MA 3.431 BASIC PRINT READING: METALS